-Figure 1-1 - Westbound SR-91 from I-15 to SR-57 A.M.
-Peak Period Corridor Vehicle Hours of Delay
+Figure 1-1 - Westbound SR-91 from I-15 to SR-57

 Eastbound Analysis

 The EB afternoon traffic analysis indicates that for the year 2030 forecasts, peak hour travel times are anticipated to increase (by about 4 minutes) in Riverside County and decrease (by about 33 minutes) in Orange County.
 With the decrease of total travel time (by about 29 minutes) required to travel through the corridor, the vehicle hours of delay will also decrease (by about 38 percent) and the number of vehicles served by the system will increase (by about 3 percent).
 With the inclusion of the EB Corridor Operations Project, the congestion at the county line will be reduced.
 The improved conditions at the county line increases the amount of vehicles able to travel downstream and increases the bottleneck near the Main Street and I-15 area in Riverside County.
 Improvement projects near I-15 in the future should help to alleviate congestion in those areas.